gsaslis/ansible-radicle/README.md

-# Configuration Management through Ansible
+# An Ansible Playbook to Deploy Radicle

 This directory provides the necessary steps that deploy a Radicle Seed Node, using Ansible, and running the necessary services with `docker-compose`.